MilaGolomozin/LA_Regionalization/README.md

 - The current implementation is designed specifically for anatomies with **four pulmonary veins (4 PV configuration)**.
 - File paths are **hard-coded**, limiting usability across multiple datasets or batch processing scenarios.
 - The pipeline has been **tested on the [Public Cardiac CT Dataset](https://github.com/Bjonze/Public-Cardiac-CT-Dataset?tab=readme-ov-file)**, but has not yet been generalized to other datasets or anatomical variations.
+- The pipeline is also missing step 3 during wich the mesh of the LA surface is created, as that step was executed using code from a private repository.

 ## Future Work